vandeheyp/hello-worldt/README.md

 # hello-worldt
 It can be hard going out on a limb.
-I'm staring at something beautiful by its unattainability, not unlike a floating plastic bag.
+I'm staring at something beautiful by its unattainability.
 We only hit Texas Midland branches.
 That's the plan.